JesseBonanno/IndeterminateBeam/README.md

   - deflection of the beam due to resulting forces
   - axial force, shear force, and bending moment diagrams

-The package documentation can be accessed here.
+The package documentation can be accessed [here](https://indeterminatebeam.readthedocs.io/en/main/).

 # Statement of Need

 In the civil and structural engineering industry in-house software generally consists of numerous standalone excel files.
 Although the excel files can often be greatly valueable once created, they are often created from scratch with difficulty in making use of previous excel projects.

 Python can be utilised to combat this problem, allowing for the adoption of previous work as a python module.
-This will allow for in house engineering software to be more uniform, readable, manageable, and reliable.
+This will allow for in-house engineering software to be more uniform, readable, manageable, and reliable.

 Although there are many websites that allow for solving indeterminate beams, there are no well documented python packages.

-This python package was heavily inspired by beambending, a module created by alfredo carolla of the university of X for educational purposes.
+This python package was heavily inspired by [simplebendingpractice](https://github.com/alfredocarella/simplebendingpractice), a module created by [Alfredo Carella](https://github.com/alfredocarella) of the Oslo Metropolitan University for educational purposes.
 The beambending module, although well documented, can only solve for simply supported beams.
+The full documentation for this project can be found [here](https://alfredocarella.github.io/simplebendingpractice/index.html).

+Carella, (2019).
+BeamBending: a teaching aid for 1-D shear force and bending moment diagrams.
+Journal of Open Source Education, 2(19), 65, https://doi.org/10.21105/jose.00065

 # Functionality and Usage